institute 2009

 Program Co-Director, Dr. Susan Shillinglaw

 Susan Shillinglaw is a professor of English at San José State University and Scholar in Residence at the National Steinbeck Center in Salinas.
 A noted Steinbeck scholar, she has published several articles on the author and edited Steinbeck’s journalism (America and Americans and Selected Nonfiction) and collections of essays.
-She has also written introductions to Penguin editions of Cannery Row and Of Mice and Men, A Russian Journal, and most recently, The Winter of Our Discontent (2008).
+She also wrote introductions to Penguin editions of Cannery Row and Of Mice and Men, A Russian Journal, and The Winter of Our Discontent (2008).
 Her most recent book is A Journey Into Steinbeck’s California (2006).

-Program Co-Director, Dr. Mary Adler
+Program Co-Director, Dr. William Gilly

 Presenter, Dr. Robert DeMott